Mustapha Jarju

-Mustapha Alasan Jarju (born 18 July 1986), also known as Toubabo, is a Gambian former footballer.
+Mustapha Alasan Jarju (born 18 July 1986), also known as Toubabo, is a Gambian former professional footballer who played as a forward.

 Club career

 Mustapha Jarju began his career playing with Reggae Boys, Racing Star, Steve Biko FC and Wallidan in his native Gambia.
 Jarju would launch his international club career with Belgian club Lierse.
 In his two years at the club Jarju was a prominent member of the side scoring 24 goals in 62 matches.

 As a result of his stellar play with Lierse, Jarju signed with R.A.E.C.
 Mons in 2008.
 While with Mons he appeared in 99 league matches and scored 34 goals.
 His best season with Mons was during the 2010/11 campaign in which he scored 18 goals in 31 league matches, helping the club gain promotion to the Belgian top flight.
 In total with the club Jarju appeared in 106 official matches and scored 37 goals.

 He would become the first African to sign as a Designated Player in Major League Soccer after signing with the Vancouver Whitecaps FC on 12 July 2011.
 However, it was not a good fit for Jarju, with Vancouver mutually agreeing to terminate his contract on 20 January 2012.

 Jarju re-signed with R.A.E.C.
 Mons on 25 January 2012.

 In July 2015, Jarju signed for Kazakhstan Premier League side Irtysh Pavlodar.
 Jarju terminated his contract with Irtysh in September of the same year, without playing for the club, before filing a lawsuit against the club over unpaid wages and compensation.